fernandomantoan/oauth-provider-sample/README.md

 					access-token-url="/oauth/access_token"
 					require10a="false" />

-This means that the endpoint to the request token is matched by the URL "/oauth/request_token", the authenticated token to "/oauth/authorize", the access confirmation endpoint to "/oauth/confirm_access", the access token to "/oauth/access_token" and when the access is granted the page showed to the user is the "/request_token_authorized.jsp" file.
+This means that the endpoint to the request token is matched by the URL **/oauth/request_token**, the authentication token to **/oauth/authorize**, the access confirmation endpoint to **/oauth/confirm_access**, the access token to **/oauth/access_token** and when the access is granted the page showed to the user is the **/request_token_authorized.jsp**.

 ### Consumers
-In the applicationContext.xml file it is possible to define which consumers can ask for the users authorization, and these consumers are defined in the following lines:
+In the **applicationContext.xml** file it is possible to define which consumers can ask for the users authorization, and these consumers are defined in the following lines:

 	<oauth:consumer-details-service id="consumerDetails">
 		<oauth:consumer name="BillsConsumer" secret="oauth-secret-01"